-"She was used as bait," said UC Berkeley student Teddy Audley when told about the incident.
+"She was used as bait," said a UC Berkeley student named Teddy when told about the incident.
 "Yeah, that's horrible.
 I guess you got to reevaluate how you use those apps and meet outside, I guess, like at a coffee shop."

 It all began late Sunday night, when the 23-year-old victim met a woman on Tinder and arranged for her to come over to his apartment near Prospect Street and Channing Way near the UC Berkeley campus.

 The two had what police call an "encounter" inside his apartment.
 But things devolved from there.
 It turns out the woman had secretly kept the victim's door unlocked after she was let in.

 "While on scene (she) actually invited three other subjects into the residence, all of which robbed the male at gunpoint," said Officer Jessica Perry, a Berkeley police spokeswoman

 That student was held down while robbed of more than $4,000 in cash and electronics, including a camera.

 Perry said officers quickly hatched a plan to find the suspects.

 "They were able to utilize the information that was provided to them by the victim, obtaining a phone number, and what they did was they actually arranged a date on the dating app to meet the suspects," Perry said.